open-simh/.github/docs/simdocs/id_doc.md

 Units can also be set ENABLED or DISABLED.

 The cartridge disk supports the BOOT command.
-To boot OS16/32, the hex form of the operating system file\'s extension must be placed in locations 7E:7F.
+To boot OS16/32, the hex form of the operating system file's extension must be placed in locations 7E:7F.
 The disk bootstrap looks for a valid OS16/32 volume descriptor in block 0, and uses that to locate the volume directory.
 It then searches the directory for a filename of the form OS16xxxx.hhh or